t3hmun/GratuitousGit/README.md

 ## Usage
 ### Warnings
  * The script only pushes its own branch.
- * If you allow the script to change branch it will continue from the state of the banch it switches from (not a normal merge).
+ * If you allow the script to change branch it will continue from the working tree state of the banch it switches from (not a normal merge, total replacement on the same tree).

 ### Setup
 Edit the paths at the top of the script: